 - Email 5: Describe how your product or service solves one of their key pain points and ask if they’d like a demo or consultation

-There are lots of additional steps you could add here, too.
+There are many additional steps you could add here, too.
 For instance, after the fifth email, you might follow up again with a case study or testimonial from an existing customer in your prospect’s industry.

-Thought leadership content is absolutely integral to an effective inbound marketing strategy.
+Thought leadership content is integral to an effective inbound marketing strategy.
 It demonstrates your expertise and provides a strong incentive for prospects to hand over their contact details.
-And, most importantly, decision-makers love it, with most reading thought leadership content for at least one hour every week.
+And most importantly, decision-makers love it, with most reading thought leadership content for at least one hour every week.

-With all that in mind, it’s not surprising 53% of marketers are increasing the proportion of thought leadership in their content strategies.
+With all that in mind, it’s unsurprising that 65.4% of marketers use thought leadership in their content strategies.

-While “thought leadership” broadly refers to any type of content that positions you as an authority in your field, the most common format from a lead generation perspective is the ebook.
+While “thought leadership” broadly refers to any content that positions you as an authority in your field, the ebook and white paper are the most common formats from a lead generation perspective.

-You need your ebook to resonate with your target audience, so it should ideally speak to one of their key pain points.
-If you’re not totally clear on what these are, speak to your sales and client relations teams — after all, they’re the people who spend most time talking to your existing and prospective customers.
+You need your ebook or white paper to resonate with your target audience, so it should ideally speak to one of their key pain points.
+If you’re not clear on what these are, speak to your sales and client relations teams — after all, they’re the people who spend the most time talking to your existing and prospective customers.

 You could create the best, most insightful ebook the world has ever seen, but without a high-quality landing page optimized toward conversion, you won’t generate the leads you deserve.

-When creating a landing page, your goal is simple: to compel people to complete your data capture form and download your ebook.
-The following best practices will help you do that:
+When creating a landing page, your goal is simple: to compel people to complete your data capture form and download your content.

-- Tease your content by including key takeaways in bullet points (without giving all your best information away free of charge)
+- Tease your content by including key takeaways in bullet points (without giving all your best information away for free).

-- Add trust factors, such as names of business leaders you interviewed, or how many people you surveyed
+- Add trust factors, such as the names of business leaders you interviewed or how many people you surveyed.

-Speaking of completion rates- keeping your conversion rates high is imperative if you want to see sales.
-This is where understanding your customer comes in.
-Just like you would track your website traffic via Google Analytics, it is important that you track your customers’ behavior using the right tools.
+Just like you track your website traffic via Google Analytics, you should track your customers’ behavior using the right tools.

 The Omniconvert Reveal tool can help you do just that by tracking customer analytics and segmentation.
 The tool segments customers based on buying behavior and then uses that data to create personalized buying journeys.

 There are lots of methods for promoting thought leadership content.
-What works best for you will largely depend on your audience, the platforms they use, and the messaging that resonates with them.
-However, in my experience, the following tactics work well for most brands:
+What works best for you largely depends on your audience, the platforms they use, and the messaging that resonates with them.
+However, the following tactics work well for most brands.

-- Promoting your ebook to your existing mailing list
+- Promoting your content to your existing mailing list

-- Advertising it on industry sites and newsletters
+- Advertising in newsletters and on industry sites

 - Running ads on Facebook, Google, and Linkedin

-Blogs aren’t just about driving organic growth — they’re also a highly effective inbound marketing strategy.
-In fact, blog posts are rated as the most effective content type for generating qualified leads.
+Blogs aren’t just about driving organic growth — they’re also integral to effective inbound marketing strategies.

-But as any SEO expert will tell you, there’s no point writing blogs for the sake of it.
-If they don’t bring in traffic, no one will ever see them.
-That means they need to be created with SEO best practices in mind:
+But as any SEO expert will tell you, there’s no point in writing blogs if they don’t bring in traffic.
+That means keeping SEO best practices in mind.
+Such as:

-- Get the length right: According to HubSpot data, the ideal blog post length is 2,100-2,400 words.
-That’s pretty long!
-Don’t just pad out your blogs with unnecessary words; keep them concise, but tackle weighty topics that justify the word count.
+- Get the length right: According to SEMRush data, the ideal blog post length depends on several factors and can range from 1000–3000+ words.
+But don’t just pad out your blogs with unnecessary words.
+Keep them concise and informative.

-- Win backlinks: Provided your content is of sufficiently high quality, it should be possible to capture high-quality backlinks.
-Of SEOs, 40.7% say content marketing provides the strongest passive link building results In turn, that will help your blog rank better, while also generating referral traffic.
+- Win backlinks: Provided your content is sufficiently high quality, it should be possible to capture high-quality backlinks.
+Of SEOs, 40.7% say content marketing provides the strongest passive link-building results.
+In turn, that’ll help your blog rank better while also generating referral traffic.

-- Optimize for image search: Add visual elements to your blog post, editing the alt-text to incorporate searchable terms.
+- Optimize for image search: Add visual elements to your blog post through the WordPress visual editor, editing the alt-text to incorporate targeted keywords.

 - Target the right keywords: Use a tool like Ubersuggest to find relevant keywords you can naturally reference throughout your blog.

-Webinars are an invaluable lead gen tactic.
-In fact, 73% of B2B marketers and sales leaders describe them as an effective way to capture quality leads.
+Because they’re an invaluable lead gen tactic.
+According to Business Wire, 89% of marketers describe webinars as the most effective way to capture quality leads.

 - Pick a topic that’s relevant to your audience